HaloCustomEdition/Halo-Custom-Edition-Ultimate-Deluxe-Extreme-Pro-Enhanced-Installer-Guide/README.md

 **Problem**

 Your anti-virus software is likely preventing HAC from loading.
 Add loader.dll to your white list or temporarily disable your anti-virus protection before you load Halo.
 If required, please consult the manual for your anti-virus software for the specifics on how to do this.

+## FAQ

+**Why did you make this?
+Isn't it illegal?**

+I grew up with Halo and am still amazed by what the Halo CE community is building.
+The game is over 17 years old and people are still enjoying it.
+I want to make sure you can play Halo CE forever and this is my contribution to this goal.

 ## Maintain files